jtvaughan/tsukuyomi/README.md

 within `TEXT` terminals.
 Comments are ignored by 月詠, so they can contain any valid UTF-8 text.

-Note that whitespace, including `NEWLINE`s, is captured in `TEXT` terminals.
-However, whitespace is ignored everywhere else _except_ at the end of records, where `NEWLINE`s terminate records.
+Note that all whitespace except `NEWLINE` is captured in `TEXT` terminals.
+`NEWLINE`s may be escaped.
+Lines containing nothing but whitespace are considered records, each containing a single `FIELD` holding the whitespace found on the line.
+Whitespace at the end of a line is considered part of that line's record's last field.